 - Stake – Does not allow you to trade on unsettled funds, unless you pay $9 USD per month for a “Stake Black” membership (this also gives you other features like analyst ratings).
 Stake also has restrictions on day trading, marking you as a Pattern Day Trader if you make more than three day trades within five trading days.
 Pattern Day Traders aren’t able to make another day trade for 90 days.

-Auto invest – Hatch has an auto-invest function which can be set up to automatically place orders to buy selected shares or ETFs on a weekly, fortnightly, 4-weekly, monthly, or quarterly basis.
+Auto invest – Sharesies and Hatch have auto-invest functionality which can be set up to automatically place orders to buy selected shares or ETFs on a regular basis:

 Initial Public Offerings (IPOs) – Hatch gives investors the ability to participate in IPOs.
 This occurs when a company newly lists on the sharemarket, and offers their shares to the public for the first time.
 Participating in an IPO means you can buy shares in a company just before it starts trading on the sharemarket.